 Swearing and making rude gestures are considered obscene acts and offenders can be jailed or deported.
 Take particular care when dealing with the police and other officials.

 Posting material (including videos and photographs) online that appear to insult, slander or are culturally insensitive, may be considered a crime punishable under Qatari law.
 There have been cases of individuals being detained, prosecuted and/or convicted for posting this type of material.

 Qatar law also prohibits the importation, sale and purchase of electronic cigarettes, liquids and other similar products (eg electronic shisha pipes).
 The law applies regardless of quantity and intended use.
 Customs officials may seize and confiscate any such items found entering the country by any means, including in passengers’ luggage or sent by post.

 You should dress modestly when in public, including while driving.
 Women should cover their shoulders and avoid wearing short skirts.
 Any intimacy in public between men and women (including between teenagers) can lead to arrest.

 Homosexual behaviour is illegal in Qatar.
+There have been some reports of individuals being punished for homosexual activity and/or sexual activity outside marriage, particularly where there is any public element, or the behaviour has caused offence.
 See our information and advice page for the LGBT community before you travel.

 Financial crimes, including fraud, bouncing cheques (including post-dated and ‘security cheques’) and non-payment of bills (including hotel bills) can often result in imprisonment and/or a fine in Qatar.
 Bank accounts and other assets may also be frozen.
 You may also be liable for cheques that have been signed by you on behalf of a company.

 If you have unpaid loans or financial commitments you won’t be able finish your employment in Qatar and exit the country.
-Any debt will need to be settled in full before your residence permit will be cancelled and your exit permit issued.
+Any debt should be settled in full before your residence permit will be cancelled.